 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Metro Bank had $43.9 million in non-current loans and owned real-estate with $258.44 million in equity and loan loss allowances on hand to cover it.
 This gives Metro Bank a Texas Ratio of 16.99% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Metro Bank held steady from 12.93% as of December 31, 2012 to 16.99% as of December 31, 2013, resulting in a negative change of 31.43%.
-This indicates that the balance sheet and financial strength for Metro Bank has held steady in recent periods.
+The Texas Ratio for Metro Bank experienced no significant changes from 12.93% as of December 31, 2012 to 16.99% as of December 31, 2013, resulting in a negative change of 31.43%.
+This indicates that the balance sheet and financial strength for Metro Bank has had no significant changes in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Metro Bank has $2.78 billion in assets with $258.44 million in equity, resulting in a capitalization level of 9.30%, which is average.

 |FDIC Certificate #||26255|